Jennifer Freyd

 Biography

-Dr. Freyd and her students investigate the causes and impact of interpersonal violence and institutional betrayal on mental and physical health, behavior, and society.
-Freyd’s research with adult and child participants investigates predictions made by betrayal trauma theory.
+Dr. Freyd and her colleagues investigate the causes and impact of interpersonal violence and institutional betrayal on mental and physical health, behavior, and society.
+Freyd’s research with adult and child participants investigated predictions made by her betrayal trauma theory.
 In recent years Freyd has focused especially on betrayal and its antidote at the institutional level: institutional betrayal and institution courage.
-Current projects include studies of campus and workplace sexual assault and harassment, minority discrimination, gender and sexual orientation, disclosures of abuse, physical and mental health distress, and institutional betrayal and institutional courage.
+Current projects include studies of DARVO (Deny, Attack, and Reverse Victim & Offender) and institutional betrayal and institutional courage.
+Freyd is the Founder and President of the nonprofit Center for Institutional Courage.

 Dr. Freyd is no longer accepting new graduate students.